Naisianoi/naisianoi.github.io/README.md

   - Student Database Application for managing student enrollment and balances in Java.

 💼 **Open to Collaborations:**
-- I'm an active contributor to open-source projects, and I'm always eager to collaborate and learn from others.
+- I'm an active contributor and always eager to collaborate and learn from others.
 Feel free to reach out for collaborative opportunities.

 📧 **Contact Me:**
 - LinkedIn: [linkedin.com/in/gladysnaisianoi](https://linkedin.com/in/gladysnaisianoi)